Smith-xuan/UCAS-CA-Lab/README.md

 # UCAS-CA-Lab
 ## A simple cpu with some basic functions
-Greatful for the project partner Jinpeng An and Zhuo Chen.
+Grateful for the project partner Jinpeng An and Zhuo Chen.